imengdi/code-notes/README.md

 * Compile the app to binary

 ```
-$ cd mini-os/initramfs/code
+$ cd mini-os
-$ ./build.sh
+$ make apps
 ```

-* Build the initramfs with the apps
+* Build the initramfs with the apps included

 ```
-$ cd ../..
 $ make
 ```